lllyasviel/ControlNet/README.md

 This task is the most difficult one among all tasks in this work.

 This mode is very suitable for comparing different methods to control stable diffusion, because the non-prompted generating task is significantly more difficult than prompted task.
-In this mode, different methods' performance will be **very salient**.
+In this mode, the performance difference between methods will be **very salient**.

 Feel free to reproduce the below examples using the parameters in the screenshots.